-If you find a lump, bump, red spot or sore that won’t heal in the eyelid area, you should make an appointment with a dermatologist or ophthalmologist.
+If you find a lump, bump, red spot, or sore that won’t heal in the eyelid area, you should make an appointment with a dermatologist or ophthalmologist.

 If they say, “no big deal,” ask them to cut it off anyway.
 Be sure to tell the doctor that you want it sent to pathology.

-Originally published on October 19, 2011, this post was updated on 5/7/17 and again on 4/22/2020.
+Originally published on October 19, 2011, this post was updated by the author on 5/7/17 and again on 4/22/2020.

 **Love our content?
 SIGN UP FOR OUR NEWSLETTER HERE**